David Brooks

 Bestselling Author, "How to Know a Person," "The Second Mountain," The Road to Character," and "The Social Animal" | New York Times Opinion Columnist

 The author of six books with many bestsellers among them, Brooks seeks to further explore and explain humanity and the way we live with every addition to his critically acclaimed body of work.
-With intellectual curiosity and emotional wisdom, he underscores the value of community and the importance of nourishing both the inner self and social selves on our journey to a fulfilling life.
+With intellectual curiosity and emotional wisdom, he underscores the value of community and the importance of nourishing both the inner self and the social self in our journeys to live fulfilling lives.

 Brooks’s earlier books cemented his style of “comic sociology,” offering observations on how we live and "the water we swim in" that are as witty and entertaining as they are revealing and insightful.
 Bobos in Paradise, his first bestseller, is a comedic yet sincere reflection on the budding class of “bobos”—a generation of elites at the intersection of bourgeois capitalism and bohemian counterculture.
 On Paradise Drive explores what Brooks sees as a uniquely American “future-mindedness” that drives our frenzied work ethic and inability to relax.